AndreasVerhoeven/AveMenuKit/README.md

   Action(title: "Swedish"),
 ]

-// next we have a search field that on search filters the languages by hiding the elemtns that don't match' let searchField = SearchField(placeholder: "Search For a Language", updater: { searchText in for language in languages {
+// next we have a search field that on search filters the languages by hiding the elements that don't match' let searchField = SearchField(placeholder: "Search For a Language", updater: { searchText in for language in languages {
     language.isHidden = (searchText.isEmpty == false && language.title?.localizedCaseInsensitiveContains(searchText) == false)